Simple sewing projects: DIY pencil skirt

 And I am sure you can wear the first skirt you make, and very often no one will ever know it’s your first – but it’s not usually true with your first pair of pants!
 I am quite experienced in sewing but I almost never sew pants and jeans because it’s hard to find a well-fitted pattern for my shape.
 On the other hand, it’s so easy to find them in stores.

-Give it a try — you will be amazed how easy and fun it can be.
+Give it a try — you will be amazed at how easy and fun it can be.
 I usually look for inspiration on Pinterest.
 Check out the beautiful Pins below; these are what gave me the ideas for my skirt.

 A modern, black leather skirt that sits at the waist and hits just above the knee.
 The front zipper reveals peekaboo lace and provides mobility.